Academic Coaching

 What Parents Say

 • “My son graduated high school because of you.
-Now he is taking classes at PCC and is liking them.
-Your name comes up around the Thanksgiving table when we say what we are grateful for.
-Thank you.”
+Now he is in college and is liking his classes.
+Thank you!”

 • “My daughter used to hate writing and struggled to manage her classes.
 Now she is passionate about creative writing and is able to keep up with online school all on her own.”

-• When I would check in with him he would say, ‘Oh I’m working on that.
-I finished that.
-I’m almost done with that.’
-But after more and more digging I’d find out that none of that was true.
-And it’s not like he was completely hiding things from me.
-I think he had a false sense of where he was in his classes.
-He wasn’t getting the support he was used to at school.
-You, Sarah, and one other teacher were the only people he trusted to help him.
-But the other teacher didn’t have the time to really meet with him.
+• He wasn’t getting the support he needed at school.
+You and one other teacher were the only people he trusted to help him, but the other teacher didn’t have the time to really meet with him.
 You made all the difference.

 I’ll meet you where the rubber meets the road.
 With guidance, structure and skills, your child will soon be in the driver’s seat of their life.